 Millions of dog bites occur each year, with many of them needing immediate medical care.
-Sadly, most of these incidents are not the fault of the dog bite victims but of the dog and its handlers.
+Sadly, most of these incidents are not the fault of the dog attack victims but of the dog and its handlers.
 Without a way to seek compensation for these attacks, dog bite victims would have to cover all manner of financial and intangible losses.
 However, recourse is available for the bitten, which inspires this question: What are average dog bite settlement amounts?

 The answer is difficult to ascertain, given that each dog bite case is unique.
 The losses that each victim experiences are different even when the wound is the same, making it difficult to determine the average dog bite settlement amounts.
 Talk to a dog bite lawyer to understand the process better.